 If you can show voters that you understand their concerns and have sensible solutions to their problems, they’re much more likely to support your candidacy.

-Be sure to update your website regularly with new content, particularly as the election gets closer.
+Be sure to update your website regularly with new content, particularly as the election progresses.

 You want more people who visit your site to see that you’re an active candidate who is constantly working hard on behalf of the voters.